MISP/misp-website/_pages/datamodels.md

 toc: true
 ---

 MISP is not only a software but also a series of data models created by the MISP community.
 MISP includes a simple and practical information sharing format expressed in JSON that can be used with MISP software or by any other software.
+The MISP formats are now standards handled by the [MISP standard body](https://www.misp-standard.org).

 ## MISP Core Format